new-church/sc-www/content/resources/links/_index.md

 ## Spiritual practice sites

 - [Spirit and Life](http:/spiritandlife.net/page2.html) dedicated to bringing a spiritual perspective to living life.
 What you will find here are a range of videos and online courses focused primarily on working with spiritual texts as a basis for cultivating a transformative spiritual practice.
-- [Regeneration, Spiritual Growth](http:/www.swedenborg.com/emanuel-swedenborg/explore/regeneration) _Regeneration_ is the word Swedenborg uses to describe our growth as spiritual beings—a process of being _created anew_ as spiritual people bound for heaven.
+- [Regeneration, Spiritual Growth](http:/www.swedenborg.com/emanuel-swedenborg/explore/regeneration) _Regeneration_ is the word Swedenborg uses to describe our growth as spiritual beingsï¿½a process of being _created anew_ as spiritual people bound for heaven.
 He describes regeneration as a three-step process, one that begins with self-reflection, turning towards a better inner life, deepening our understanding, and finally focusing on the regeneration of our will and affections.
-- [A Daily Spiritual Practice Based on Swedenborg’s Rules of Life](https:/swedenborg.com/daily-spiritual-practice-based-swedenborgs-rules-life) - according to James Lawrence, Swedenborg’s “Rules of Life” incorporates the essence of two popular Christian spirituality practices, _Lectio Divina_ and the Ignatian _Examen_.
+- [A Daily Spiritual Practice Based on Swedenborgï¿½s Rules of Life](https:/swedenborg.com/daily-spiritual-practice-based-swedenborgs-rules-life) - according to James Lawrence, Swedenborgï¿½s ï¿½Rules of Lifeï¿½ incorporates the essence of two popular Christian spirituality practices, _Lectio Divina_ and the Ignatian _Examen_.

 ## Swedenborg-related news and info